The first thing we’ll say on this topic is: PICK YOUR AUDIENCE.

 When integrated with marketing, there is an absolute connection; from reverse-IP lookups to active optins and direct mail pieces – always data-driven.

-Where not marketing-led, our data team digs out various connections clients so there is always a reason for a conversation.
+Where not marketing-led, our data team digs out various connections of clients so there is always a reason for a conversation.
+Social media plays a big role in finding or establishing such connections.

 The more integrated telemarketing is with all of the other lead generation strategies we are covering in this article, the more successful it is.

 A combination of integrated telemarketing and integrated outreach makes your lead gen more effective and successful with improved quality of leads – and needs intelligent systems and triggers in place.

 6. Facebook PPC